tmralmeida/eldagent/README.md

 roslaunch eldagent_bringup spawn_tbot2.launch
 ```

-9 - Try to move it on gazebo.
+9 - Try to move it on Gazebo.
 Any SyntaxError means that the first line of the turtlebot_teleop_key.py should be python3 env.
-Moreover, in that same script,
-the name fo the topic should ce "/cmd_vel".
+Moreover, in that same script, the name of the topic should become **/cmd_vel**.
+The robot still doesn't move right?
+Go to the next step.

 ```
 roslaunch turtlebot_teleop keyboard_teleop.launch
 ```

-10 - The robot doesn't move right?
-We must include a differential driver on turtlebot_gazebo.xacro.urdf, such as:
+10 - We must include a differential driver on turtlebot_gazebo.xacro.urdf, such as:

 ```
 <gazebo>